 Staff an awareness table at a community event.
-Create a teal, distribute campaign resources, and offer SAAM products/giveaways.
+Decorate with teal, distribute campaign resources, and offer SAAM products/ giveaways.
 To purchase SAAM products, visit the NSVRC store at www.nsvrc.org/store.

-A step toward prevention: While staffing the table, engage people in discussions about healthy sexuality and sexual development; they likely have children in their lives.
+Prevention focus: While staffing the table, engage people in discussions about healthy sexuality and sexual development; they likely have children in their lives.